 Who is behind Semantic Creatures?

 just few words about me, hoping to keep this sort of bio far from being self-congratulatory.
 Back in 2011, I completed a PhD in Computing and my adventure in the academic world started with my first and enduring love for Philosophy and History of Ideas, which I have initially satisfied through my BA in Philosophy.
 Towards the end of my philosophical studies, I stumbled upon the fascinating world of Artificial Intelligence and the idea that we could make thinking machines.
 In a nutshell, that was my first “fictional meeting” with Alan Mathison Turing and his journey through the history of computational intelligence and the ways to discern between humans and machines.
 My thesis on Alan Mathison Turing’s ideas, the Turing’s machine, the philosophical debates on what intelligent means (e.g. Searle’s Chinese room argument) was born.
 From then, I was always bothered by the fact that I was a Philosophy graduate talking about something I could not fully understand or better I didi not have the chance to delve into from a technical point of view.
 Using a bit of fast-forwarding technique, that inquisitive girl from Italy (sure, of course I have forgotten to mention this earlier) is in Leeds, UK, attending her Mres and then PhD in Computing, with the hope she could find herself a bit more knowledge about the nitty-gritty fundamentals of Computer Science.
-Necessity dictated to have a proper job, so I spent 3 years at The British Library as an Application Specialist in the Search Team, then I have recently embarked in yet another career adventure: working with Salesforce and its Force.com platform in a Supply Chain Management project.
+Necessity dictated to have a proper job, so I spent 3 years at The British Library as an Application Specialist in the Search Team and currently working for an international Consultancy company covering Back-End and Front End development for one of our accounts.